 1. Find a person you know to rent your place while gone

-This may be easier than you think, but you may have to get creative.
+This may be easier than you think.
 Consider all your friends and family members who live in the same city you do.
 Heck, consider anyone who has always talked about moving to the city you live in.
 Ask yourself the following questions:

 - Is anyone you know unhappy with their current housing situation?

 - Does anyone you know rent?
 When is their lease up?